Slavery in the Rashidun Caliphate: Syria

 Thousands of people were taken captive and enslaved after the Conquest of Caesarea Maritima (634–641).
 According to old accounts, the city was defended by consisted of 700,000 paid Byzantine soldiers, 30,000 Samaritans and 200,000 Jews, of which 4,000 were captured and enslaved after the fall of the city.

-A contemporary Christian Byzantine wittness from the Muslim conquest of the Levant (634-641) lamented that the Muslim conquerors killed adult men and captured the women and children and enslaved them as war booty:
+A contemporary Christian Byzantine witness from the Muslim conquest of the Levant (634-641) lamented that the Muslim conquerors killed adult men and captured the women and children and enslaved them as war booty:

 "They take the wife away from her husband and slay him like a sheep.
 They throw the babe from her mother and drive her into slavery; the child calls out from the ground and the mother hears, yet what is she to do?...They separate the children from the mother like the soul from within the body, and she watches as they divide her loved ones from off her lap, two of them go to two owners, herself to another ...
 Her children cry out in lament, their eyes hot with tears.
 She turns to her loved ones, milk pouring forth from her breast: "Go in peace, my darlings, and may God accompany you."

 Contemporary accounts speak of slave raids made by Muslim forces against non-Muslim civilians, who in Islamic law was viewed as kafirs of dar al-harb and therefore targets of enslavement during the times of conquest, and one such instant is described to have occurred outside the city of Antioch in Syria:

 "When the Arabs heard of the festival which took place at the monastery of S. Simeon the Stylite in the region of Antioch, they appeared there and took captive a large number of men and women and innumerable boys and girls.
 The Christians who were left no longer knew what to believe.
 Some of them said: "Why does God allow this to happen?"